By: Hunter Storm

 But the moment the term itself was born came during a high‑pressure incident that later became the foundation of her Strategic Operations & Hybrid Threat – High‑Threat Environments Résumé.

-A colleague presented her with a set of choices — all of them unacceptable, all of them structurally flawed.
+A colleague presented Hunter Storm with a set of choices — all of them unacceptable, all of them structurally flawed.
 The framing was rigid, binary, and designed to force a decision that would have led to failure.

 Hunter responded with what she had always done instinctively: she generated several viable alternatives that resolved the conflict without inheriting the failure modes of the original options.